Shipping / Returns

 Not if you use mild soaps.
-It can actually be good for cleaning gold-fill jewelry to shower with it on.
+It can actually be good for cleaning gold-filled jewelry to shower with it on.
 BUT, MAKE SURE that your shampoos and soaps are gentle as certain chemicals can negatively impact the look of the gold.
-If you're not sure, take your jewelry off to shower.
+(We would not recommend this if the jewelry is also made with pearls!)
+If you are not sure, take your jewelry off to shower.

 Can I sleep in my gold-filled jewelry?

-Yes, but it won't last as long.
-Sleeping in your jewelry won’t damage the gold-filled surfaces, but for delicate pieces such as dainty chains on necklaces or bracelets, snagging on the fabric of your sheets or nightclothes can be an issue.
-If you can remember to take your pieces off before bed, they'll thank you by staying bright longer.
-It's also nice if you can to give them a wipe down after a day's wear just to get body oils off the surface.
+Yes, but it will not last as long.
+Sleeping in your jewelry will not damage the gold-filled surfaces, but for delicate pieces such as dainty chains on necklaces or bracelets, snagging on the fabric of your sheets or nightclothes can be an issue.
+If you can remember to take your pieces off before bed, they will thank you by staying bright longer.
+It is also nice if you can give them a wipe down after a day's wear just to get body oils off the surface.

 How do I take care of it?